-Your little baby cat has spent his/ her entire life in the outside world, so they have absolutely no idea about the know-hows of pets and things like litter box are kind of alien for them
+Your little baby cat has spent his/ her entire life in the outside world, so they have absolutely no idea about the know-how of pets and things like litter boxes are kind of alien for them

 Just before they were bought to the shelter houses or before you captivated the little feline, they were used to roaming about freely as per their will.
 So your tabby cat will have no qualms if she wanders about in your locality without letting you know initially.
 Understand that and respect her behavior.

 If you picked up your cat from the shelter house, then chances are high that she might still be cowering in fear from the clanky noise of the metal cages and the changes that are taking place abruptly in her life.
 Let her sink in.
 Let her breathe in the new space for a few days.

 Cats have never seen things like a vacuum cleaner or any other household item for that matter.
 They will be scared.
 They will try to experiment.
 Either bear with it or simply cleanse the area of any such device.
 Period.

 Accept the truth.
 You practically know nothing of your cat’s past.
 They aren’t telling you either.
 You can’t read her mind and they aren’t going to realize that you’re going to be a part of her life forever.
 Let some time seep in between you two for the trust to be built up.